CusYaBasic/InteractionSystem/README.md

 Not as important; but there is also ```ForgottenAsTarget()```.
 Override this and you can add funtionality for when the ```Interactable``` is no longer the ```TargetActor```

 ![image](https://github.com/user-attachments/assets/9194f5c7-d339-43f6-9e5f-550d60b5f72e)

+---

+## License
+This plugin is licensed under **CC BY-NC 4.0**.
+You can use it for free in commercial and personal projects, but **you cannot sell or distribute** this plugin or any modified version of it.
+See the full license: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

+---